007Winner/BallFind/README.md

 --------------
 EXECUTION
 --------------
-* The program executes from the command line. cd to the project directory and run !python main.py RollingTennisBall.mov
+* The program executes from the command line. cd to the BallFind directory in this project and run !python main.py RollingTennisBall.mov
 * Main.py takes one argument -- a video of a tennis ball rolling across a court.
-  RollingTennisBall.mov is provided, but may be substituted with any video of a similar format.
+  RollingTennisBall.mov is provided, but may be substituted with other videos of balls rolling across courts.

 --------------
 CONFIGURATION